“I can help.” she said, with a charismatic sparkle in her eye.

 Four victims testified against her at trial in early 2019.
 And a mountain of irrefutable evidence was presented by the prosecution.
 Smyth shockingly did not testify in her own defense.

 As witness after witness told the court how she scammed them, she sat there emotionless.
 And that was probably her biggest ‘tell’ to the jury.
 As brilliant an actress as Marianne Smyth proved herself to be while she was conning people - remarkably, she did not know how to “act” innocent.

 Even when TV News cameras confronted her months before trial, she appeared remorseless.

 The only defense her slick attorney made to the jury, ad nauseum, was that I was making the whole thing up and getting all the other witnesses, people I didn’t even know before Marianne Smyth scammed me, to lie under oath, so I could make a compelling documentary about it.
-One professional liar was representing another.
+It appeared as if one professional liar was indeed representing another.
 And he was terrifyingly believable.

 He asked me on the stand why I was making a documentary.
 "I want to warn people about her."
 I responded stridently.
 "By the time I'm done with Marianne Smyth, the world will know her face so she can never scam anyone again."